 Random read operations allow the master to access any memory location in a random manner.
 Prior to issuing the slave address with the $R/\overline{W}$ bit set to one, the master must first perform a "dummy" write operation.
 The master issues the start condition, and the slave address followed by the word address it is to read.
 After the word address acknowledge, the master immediately reissues the start condition and the slave address with the $R/\overline{W}$ bit set to one.
-This will be followed by an acknowledge from the X24012 and then by the eight bit word.
-The read operation is terminated by the master; by not responding with an acknowledge and by issuing a stop condition.
+This will be followed by an acknowledge from the X24026 and then by the eight bit word.
+The master terminates this transmission by issuing a stop condition, omitting the ninth clock cycle acknowledge.
 Refer to Figure 8 for the address, acknowledge and data transfer sequence.